Smart Context settings

 Templates only change the text you copy/export.
 They do not change your notes on disk.

-When you copy a context, Smart Context outputs one text blob that conceptually looks like:
+When you copy a context, Smart Context outputs one text blob that is built like this:

 - Context Template Before